ColeSBaker/ML_BoneSuppression/README.md

 ```
 tensorboard --logdir=<output_log in train.cfg>
 ```
-5. Run `python test.py` to evaluate your model on specific image.
+5. Run `python master.py` to augment the data set, split the set into test and training sets, train the model and test the model.
 To change default parameters, you can use:
 ```
-python test.py --model <model_path> --config <model config path> --input <image path> --output <output image path>
 ```

 ## Acknowledgement